 For clarification and advice on the most appropriate cloud storage solutions for your research needs, contact the eSolutions Service Desk.

 As a researcher, you are responsible for ensuring that digital research data is backed-up regularly.

-Digital data stored in LaRDS is automatically backed-up to a tape library nightly in two physical locations.
+- Digital data stored on Research Data Storage Monash is automatically backed-up to a tape library nightly in two physical locations.

 Backup regimes of digital data stored on faculty drives may vary.
 If you plan to use faculty storage facilities, you should confirm with local IT staff that the backup regime in place is appropriate, in terms of the frequency of the backup, number of copies, and multiple locations.

 If you store research data on personal hard drives, you should investigate the many free and commercial tools and services available for automatically backing up your system to an external hard drive.
 Online remote backup services are available, but you should be aware that the privacy and security policies of these services may not meet the legal and ethical standards expected of responsible researchers.